MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. Start **Internet Explorer**, click the cog wheel icon in the toolbar, in the drop-down menu, click **Safety** and then click **InPrivate Browsing**.

-1. In the InPrivate Inernet Explorer window, navigate to the ToR Browser Project at [**https://www.torproject.org/projects/torbrowser.html.en**](https://www.torproject.org/projects/torbrowser.html.en).
+1. In the InPrivate Internet Explorer window, navigate to the ToR Browser Project at [**https://www.torproject.org/projects/torbrowser.html.en**](https://www.torproject.org/projects/torbrowser.html.en).

 1. Download and install the Windows version of the ToR Browser with the default settings.